RECLAIM DATA • METHODOLOGY

 Each reclaim data page reports on a slice of BorderAudit's post-clearance audit work — for example a sector, a relief type or a duty category.
 The figures are aggregated across the audits in that slice.
 They describe recoverable duty and import VAT identified by the audit, and are never single-client values.

-• Duty Reclaim in Fashion & Retail Imports149 audits, Jan 2022 – Dec 2024 (illustrative sample — not yet published)
+• Duty Reclaim in Fashion & Retail Imports149 audits across 31 businesses; declarations from Jan 2022 – Dec 2024, analysed in 2025/26 (illustrative sample — not yet published)

 Anonymisation

-No client is identifiable from any figure.
-Aggregates are only reported where the slice is large enough that no individual importer can be inferred.
 “Recovered” (money HMRC has paid out) and “identified” (surfaced by the audit but not yet settled) values are never blended, and each page states which it is reporting.

 Rounding & disclosure